Teddy Wilson: Later years

 Wilson resided in suburban Hillsdale, New Jersey.
 He was married three times, including to the songwriter Irene Kitchings.
-He performed as a soloist and with pickup groups until the final years of his life, including leading a trio with his sons Theodore Wilson on bass and Steven Wilson on drums.
+He performed as a soloist and with pickup groups until the final years of his life, as well as leading a trio with his sons Theodore Wilson on bass and Steven Wilson on drums.

 In 1979, he was awarded an Honorary Doctorate of Music from Berklee College of Music.

 He died of stomach cancer in New Britain, Connecticut, on July 31, 1986, aged 73.
 He is buried at Fairview Cemetery in New Britain.
 In addition to Theodore and Steven, Wilson had three more children, William, James (Jim) and Dune.

 Musical style

 According to Wilson, he was first exposed to jazz by listening to the music of Duke Ellington, Earl Hines, Louis Armstrong, and Fats Waller.
 He then developed his own musical vocabulary based on the styles of Art Tatum and Earl Hines.
 When it comes to Tatum's influence, Wilson's fast right-hand runs can be traced to Tatum's similar right-hand embellishments.
 However, Wilson's playing focused on diatonic, "inside" harmonic ideas based on triads and extensions.
-He also pursued a style of improvisation based on lyrical melodic development.
+He also pursued a style of improvisation based on lyrical melodic development in contrast to Tatum's elaborate re-harmonization.
 Furthermore, Wilson's playing is characterized by consistent dynamic expression with an elegant touch.
-His fluid runs and gracefully relaxed rhythmic coordination with clean and even phrasing might have been reflected by his reserved personality and his experience with Benny Goodman under racial segregation.
+Music professor Garth Alper speculates Wilson's fluid runs and gracefully relaxed rhythmic coordination with clean and even phrasing might have been reflections of his reserved personality and his experience with Benny Goodman under racial segregation when more flashy playing may have attracted unwanted attention.
 Teddy Wilson contributed to modernizing the pianistic articulation in contrast to the raw Harlem Stride Piano.

 While adapting tenth voicing in his left hand and horn-like doubled-octave playing in the right hand from Earl Hines, he pursued a lighter and thinner texture with a relatively simple rhythmic ideas and a single melodic device than Hines.

-Though he played with a lot of bebop musicians such as Charlie Parker and Dizzy Gillespie during his work as a sideman, he held on to swing vocabulary based on chord tone arpeggios and diatonic harmony.
+Although he played with many bebop musicians, including Charlie Parker and Dizzy Gillespie, during his work as a sideman, Wilson held on to swing vocabulary based on chord tone arpeggios and diatonic harmony.
 His playing on "Congo Blues" for Red Norvo and His Sextet in 1945, for examples, demonstrates the stylistic contrast between Wilson and Dizzy Gillespie and Charlie Parker.

 Wilson's style went on to influence other pianists such as his contemporary Mary Lou Williams, Mel Powell, Billy Kyle, Jess Stacy, and Joe Bushkin.